kuteteen/DomiCrowns/README.md

 - Hacking a static member
 - Using threads to hack said static member

-You can find the `GlobalVars` struct I mentioned in the tutorial below here as well.
+You can find the `GlobalVars` struct I mentioned in the tutorial below in the source folder.

 Tutorial: https://iosgods.com/topic/70716-static-members-and-multithreading/